T-A-U/OwnDemo-2025/README.md

 1. run `npm run savage`
 2. Navigate to `localhost:3000`

 Savage demo converted to our own demo.
 "Personal express project".
-Which in this case is a list of games firends can play.
+Which in this case is a list of games friends can play.

 #  Project: Personal Express Project/ Own Demo